bbc/tal/other/codingstyle.md

 var myArray = {};
 ```

 This form is more readable and is also shorter.
-In JavaScript it also possible to override the Object class.
+In JavaScript it possible to override the Object class.
 This means that calling ```new Object()``` would return an instance of the overridden object - using an Object literal guarantees that the object returned is a vanilla JavaScript Object.

 ### Associative Arrays - *No*